 For help paying for college, King’s students combine several resources.

 Through the merit-based Presidential Scholarship, calculated based on test scores and GPA, you can receive up to $23,000 per year.
-Through the Founders Scholarship, our speech and essay competition, we also offer four full-tuition scholarships that amount to $37,000 in gift aid each year.
+Through the Founders Scholarship, our speech and essay competition, we also offer up to three full-tuition scholarships that amount to $37,000 in gift aid each year.

 If you receive a scholarship from a church or ministry, King’s will match it up to $1,500.
 You can also claim a $2,500 tax credit each year if your family’s AGI is below $160,000.
 We can also recommend resources to help you find even more outside scholarships and we’ll never reduce your aid because you’ve earned other scholarships.View Scholarships